New Members Guide

 - Update your personal and contact information in Review/Edit My Member Info

 - Upload your picture (review the submissions guidelines first) for your ID card and CAPF 101 Operational Specialty Qualification Card using the Upload Photo link on the left side of eServices main page.

 The first time you login to eServices, you will need to complete Operational Security (OpSec).
-The next step will be to complete Level I Orientation which includes, Cadet Protection Training (CPPT), Equal Opportunity & Nondiscrimination, Customs & Courtesies and Intro to CAP Safety.
-Go to CAP University to view all available courses or go directly to Level I to complete these courses online.
+The next step will be to complete Level I Orientation which includes, CAP Core Values, Cadet Protection, Equal Opportunity & Nondiscrimination, Essentials (organization, customs and courtesies, professional development, etc.), and Expectations.
+Go to CAP University to view all available courses or go directly to Level I to complete these courses online (through Learning Management System).
 Once you have completed all sections and ‘signed’ the nondiscrimination agreement, contact the Professional Development Officer or the Commander to complete the in-person part of the course.
 You cannot do much more than participate in squadron meetings until you complete Level I so now is a good time to decide what you want to do!
-You should also look at the Great Start material and review it with your assigned mentor.
-If you don’t have a mentor assigned, ask the Personnel Officer to assign one to you.
+As part of the in-person part of the course, you will pick a specialty track and be assigned a mentor.

 By completing Level I you earn the Membership Ribbon.